By Greg Stobart

 BALE PLAYING CATCH-UP AT MADRID

-Like Modric, the Welshman got his move but the consequence is that he has been unprepared for the season, playing just 132 minutes of action so far for his new club and struggling with thigh and chronic back injuries.
+Like the Croatia international, the 24-year-old got his wish but the consequence is that he has been unprepared for the season, playing just 132 minutes of action so far for his new club and struggling with thigh and chronic back injuries.

-Modric, too, effectively went on strike to force his move to the Santiago Bernabeu in 2012 and, by the end of the year, was being voted the worst signing of the year by Spanish football fans.
+Modric, too, effectively went on strike to force his move to Madrid in 2012 and, by the end of the year, was being voted the worst signing of the year by Spanish football fans.

-The Croatian has subsequently settled and become a regular starter for the club but the enormity of Bale's price-tag means that he may not be afforded the same patience by supporters.
+The 28-year-old playmaker has subsequently settled at the Santiago Bernabeu and become a regular starter for the club, but the enormity of Bale's price tag means that he may not be afforded the same patience by supporters.

 Los Blancos released a statement in response to reports in Marca about the forward's back troubles, denying that he could require surgery, but the fact that they are already being so defensive about the Galactico signing highlights the fact that Bale is playing catch-up - both in terms of his fitness and his public relations perception.